Skip to main content

 export default App;

 Get your Privy App ID from privy.io.
-You can also use Dynamic or Para as your wallet provider.
+You can also use Dynamic as your wallet provider.
+See Configuration for details.

 function App() {